nextthingco/docs/Gadget-docs/source/includes/_builddeploy.md

 * **Windows** - C:/Users/username/hello_world

-In the **hello_world** project directory there are two files:
+In the **hello_world** project directory there are three files:

-* Gadget config -
+* gadget.cfg -
-* blink-leds.sh - example 'hello world' script.
+* blink-leds.sh - Example 'hello world' script.
+* Dockerfile - This is container build instructions for your code.
+Whatever instructions live here, will be built and deployed.

 ![ls files in project dir](images/twofiles.gif)